 The cover of this novel gives me serious "creepy bayou" vibes, and the book definitely delivers on that promise.
 The book is set in the quiet North Carolina town of Barkley Cove, where rumors of a "Marsh Girl" have percolated for years.
 She's not a rumor, but a real-life human being who has made a home on the marsh by herself.
 But in 1969, golden boy Chase Andrews is found dead — and the beautiful, wild Marsh Girl becomes the number one suspect and the subject of more attention from the townspeople than she's ever before experienced.

-The story behind Cherry is almost as good as the story within it — because author Nico Walker, an Iraq veteran and heroine addict, is currently in jail for robbing banks.
+Cherry is almost as good as the story within it — because author Nico Walker, an Iraq veteran and heroine addict, is currently in jail for robbing banks.
 The hero of Cherry mirrors him in many ways: He's a young man who joins the army, unprepared for the horrors that await him.
 When he returns, his PTSD and opioid addiction keep him from making any real money — so he turns to robbing banks as a solution.
+Click here to buy.